tianqi72/machine-learning-in-scikit-learn/README.md

 We'll be using Canvas as the learning management system (LMS), aka the gradebook.
 The instructional team will do their best to have Canvas accurately reflect your current scores in the course.
 However, Canvas may not be completely accurate all the time.
 In other words, your actual grade may be significantly different than it appears on Canvas.

-__Those deadlines are firm.__ Late assignments will only be accepted for medical emergencies.
+__Those deadlines are firm.__ I suggest turning assignments early and often.
+Late assignments will only be accepted for medical emergencies.
 Asking for acceptance of any late assignments without a medical emergency or submitting assignments not through Canvas will result in a loss of professionalism points (and your assignment will still not be accepted).

 ### Professionalism

-I expect you to act professionally in-person (both inside and outside the classroom) and electronically.
+I expect you act professionally at all times: in-person and electronically, during class and outside of class.
 Since people come up from a variety of backgrounds, I want to be explicit about the elements of professionalism:

 - Show up on time and prepared.
 - Remain fully present.